nilomr/pykanto/docs/contents/interactive-app.md

 In short, these find distinct units in each vocalisation, label them, and create lightweight representations of the sounds, see the entire process in the [basic workflow page](./basic-workflow.ipynb) for more details.
 ````

+You can also use the app to check and correct labels assigned through any other
+means, for example after training a deep learning classifier model.
+To do this,
+you simply need to add your custom labels to the dataframe containing your data.

+For example, if your {py:class}`~pykanto.dataset.KantoData` object is called `dataset`, you
+can overwrite the `auto_class` column in `dataset.data` with your own labels
+(str).
+This will work when `dataset.parameters.song_level = True`; if you want
+to do this at the note or unit level please open an issue on GitHub and I'll add
+this functionality.